Critical Path's Deck Repairs

 Prevention entails keeping the water out of the core, by replacement of core near fastenings with epoxy, as detailed in Deck Tracks (referred to below as the "over-drill, fill & re-drill" method) and with carefully maintained bedding of deck hardware.

-The owner's comments on the project can be found on the second page.
+The owner's comments on the project can be found below.
 Note the photo dates, from January to June – hardly a weekend project.
 Some of this length can be attributed to the owner's desire to contribute his own 'leisure' hours to the project.

 01_04_04_paftcracks